 Outdoor activities in Jeddah

 Diving is one of the most popular activities for expats living in Jeddah.
 The Red Sea is one of the world’s premier diving locations.
-Its warm water is home to an abundance of fish, turtles, sharks and octopuses.
-Even those wary of underwater life will find it hard to resist the draw of the deep, and inexperienced new arrivals can learn at one of the city’s diving schools.
-Expats can dive at most beach clubs, and charters regularly run trips to offshore reefs.
+Its warm water is home to an abundance of fish, turtles, sharks, and octopuses.
+Diving can be done at most beach clubs, and charters regularly run trips to offshore reefs.
+If you don't have the disposition for deeper water, snorkelling allows for fantastic insight into this underwater world from the surface.
+Snorkelling gear can be rented or bought at dive shops or most beach clubs.

 See and do in Jeddah

-There is plenty to see and do in Jeddah, as the city boasts incredible landscapes, cuisine and shopping opportunities.
+There is plenty to see and do in Jeddah, as the city boasts incredible landscapes, cuisine, and shopping opportunities.
 Below is a selection of our favourite attractions.

 King Fahd's Fountain